Skip to contents

 julia <- julia_connect()

 The first time you run julia_connect(), it will connect to Julia and install (and pre-compile) Patter.jl and the additional Julia dependencies.
-This may take a few minutes.
+This usually takes up to five minutes on first run but may take up to twenty minutes depending on the speed of your machine.
 Subsequent julia_connect() calls will be faster.

 1. Validate the RJulia connection.
 To validate that patter works on your system, run: